MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/troubleshoot-software-load-balancer.md

         netsh trace convert input=<trace file> ov=yes
         ```

-- **SLB host agent traces.** These traces must be collected on the Azure Stack HCI hosts.
+- **SLB host agent traces.** These traces must be collected on the physical hosts.
 Follow these steps to collect traces:

     1. To start logging, run the following command: